bihealth/kiosc-server/docs/source/introduction_development.rst

     $ ./utility/install_os_dependencies.sh
     $ ./utility/install_python.sh

-The scripts will install the latest python version officially supported by Kiosc.
+The scripts will install the latest Python version officially supported by Kiosc.
 In the rest of the document, we will use ``python3.x`` to denote the Python executable, but please replace ``x`` with the correct version (for example, use ``python3.13``).